Akash0973/PhonePe-Data-Analysis-project/README.md

 This section shows the top 10 states in total transaction amount, count, registered users ad app openings in the selected quarter

-Lindekin link for demo video of this project: <insert link>
+Lindekin link for demo video of this project: https://www.linkedin.com/posts/akash-kumar-singh-37a820150_phonepe-data-analysis-project-source-code-activity-7068538179263373312-dmmC?utm_source=share&utm_medium=member_desktop